stassop/ReactNativeTodo/README.md

 Some tips for testing components:
   * Keep it simple, don't overthink it, test only the things that matter
-  * Don't test styles unless it's essential the way the component works
+  * Don't test styles unless it's an essential part of how the component works
   * Good code is testable code.
 If it isn't easy to test, consider changing your code

 Useful links: